AdobeDocs/commerce-admin.en/help/b2b/account-company-customer-group.md

    >[!NOTE]
    >
-   >To see a new prices in the catalog company users must re-login on the Storefront after the company group is changed.
+   >To see a new prices in the catalog, company users must re-login on the Storefront after the company group is changed.

    ![Change customer group or shared catalog](./assets/company-advanced-settings-customer-group-admin.png){width="600"}